rafaelmbarroso/V-Mart/README.md

 Final Name = V-Mart Marketplace

-## FrameWork Methodology
+## Wireframe Methodology

-For the framework the idea was to figure out how our app was going to work.
+For the wireframe the idea was to figure out how our app was going to work.
 Figma was used as a way to facilitate the design process.
 The figma was just a visual representation of how we wanted our "views" to look.
 Features are subject to change, functionalities may be added or deleted from what the prototype displayed.

 ## Front End Framwork

 For the rest of this project we plan to switch to using Tailwindcss over bootstrap for our front end framework.
 This is due to tailwinds' felxibility on the design process

 Figma Prototype Link: https://www.figma.com/proto/62PwoXtLwUPOOXqiOM2hPD/V-Mart-Wireframe-SWE1-3340-02?node-id=1-411&t=LrkaSQ9cuchYaujX-1&starting-point-node-id=12%3A69

+## Libraries Used
+For listing image upload and processing we utilized Pillow for Django, accessed via Pillow Python package

+pip install pillow

 ## Agile/Sprint Planning